ammoniak/leddisplay-hardware/README.md

 # leddisplay-hardware
-An LED-display based on WS2812-LEDs
+An LED-display based on WS2812-LEDs (also known as NeoPixels)

 ## Overview
 The schematics, plans, code and a few pictures will be published.
 Most of them in this repository.